 Benefits of Tracheostomy

 Tracheostomy is commonly performed when clinicians expect a patient will need prolonged mechanical ventilation.
 Up to one third of patients requiring prolonged mechanical ventilation now receive a tracheostomy (Young, 2013).
-Benefits of tracheostomy include reduced sedation, reduced trauma to the oropharynx and larynx,reduced work of breathing and improved clearance of pulmonary secretion, quicker weaning from mechanical ventilation, reduced length of ICU and hospital stay (Rodriguez et al, 1990; Bouderka et al, 2004; Rumbak et al, 2004) as well as improved reduced incidence of nasocomial pneumonia and improved patient comfort (Young, 2013).
+Benefits of tracheostomy include reduced sedation, reduced trauma to the oropharynx and larynx, reduced work of breathing, improved clearance of pulmonary secretions, quicker weaning from mechanical ventilation, and reduced length of ICU and hospital stay (Rodriguez et al, 1990; Bouderka et al, 2004; Rumbak et al, 2004) as well as reduced incidence of nasocomial pneumonia and improved patient comfort (Young, 2013).
 The risks of the surgical procedure compared to the expected benefits should be weighed by the team managing the patient.

 - Rodriguez JL, Steinberg SM, Luchett FA, Gibbons KJ, Taheri PA, Flint Early tracheostomy for primary airway management in the surgical critical care setting.
 Surgery.
 1990;108:655–9.
 [PubMed] [Google Scholar]

 - Bouderka MA, Fakhir B, Bouggad A, Hmamouchi B, Hamoudi D, Harti A. Early tracheostomy versus prolonged endotracheal intubation in severe head injury.
 J Trauma.
 2004;57:251–4.
 [PubMed] [Google Scholar]